cloudnativelabs/kube-router/docs/ipv6.md

 While v2.X and above versions of kube-router are IPv6 compatible and advertise both IPv4 and IPv6 addresses, it still does this over a single BGP peering.
 This peering is made from what kube-router considers the node's primary IP address.
-Which is typically the first internal IP address listed in the node's Kubernetes metadata (e.g. `kubectl get node`) unless it is overriden by a [local-address annotation](bgp.md#bgp-peer-local-ip-configuration) configuration.
+Which is typically the first internal IP address listed in the node's Kubernetes metadata (e.g. `kubectl get node`) unless it is overridden by a [local-address annotation](bgp.md#bgp-peer-local-ip-configuration) configuration.

-This address with be either an IPv4 or IPv6 address and kube-router will use this to make the peering.
+This address will be either an IPv4 or IPv6 address and kube-router will use this to make the peering.
 Without `--override-nexthop` kube-router does the work to ensure that an IP or subnet is advertised by the matching IP family for the IP or subnet.
 However, with `--override-nexthop` enabled kube-router doesn't have control over what the next-hop for the advertised route will be.
 Instead the next-hop will be overridden by the IP that is being used to peer with